Akuli/tkinter-tutorial/event-loop-stuff.md

 It may kind of work for you, but it will make different kinds of weird problems on some operating systems.

-Think about it like this: usually we can do stuff with tkinter but not with blocking functions, but in threads we can do stuff with blocking functions but not with tkinter.
-So we can block or use tkinter, but not both in the same place.
+Think about it like this: in tkinter callbacks we can do stuff with tkinter and we need to return as soon as possible, but in threads we can do stuff that takes a long time to run but we must not touch tkinter.
+So we can use tkinter or run stuff that takes a long time, but not both in the same place.

 ### Moving stuff from threads to tkinter

-The blocking thread world and the asynchronous tkinter world must be separated from each other, but we can move stuff between them with [queues](https://docs.python.org/3/library/queue.html).
+The thread world and tkinter's mainloop world must be separated from each other, but we can move stuff between them with [queues](https://docs.python.org/3/library/queue.html).
 They work like
 this: